-Equipment and persons in a building are exposed to externally produced energy because conductive services such as telecommunications lines, power lines, antenna leads, waveguides, earthing conductors, and metallic pipes penetrate the shell of the building.
+Equipment and persons in a building are exposed to externally-produced energy because conductive services such as telecommunication lines, power lines, antenna leads, waveguides, earthing conductors, and metallic pipes penetrate the shell of the building.
 The penetration of conducted energy is mitigated by interconnecting all with low-impedance bonding conductors to the MET, the mesh bonding network or CBN.
 This low impedance is achieved by keeping the length of bonding conductors short (< 1.5 m).
 The use of low impedance bonding conductors is particularly important when there is a significant risk of a direct lightning strike to the structure or to the line immediately adjacent to the building.

-NOTE 1 - The limit value of 1.5 m for connecting conductors is based on an assumed voltage drop on such conductors, $\Delta U = 1 \text{ kV}$ per m length, for direct lightning strikes.
+NOTE 1 - The limit value of 1.5 m for connecting conductors is based on an assumed voltage drop on such conductors, $\Delta U = 1$ kV per m length, for direct lightning strikes.
+See Note 2 of Annex D.1.1 of [IEC 62305-4].